 Many of the aspects of a divorce are difficult.
 You may be emotionally upset, making the statutory legal terminology more difficult to understand.
 Our attorneys at Thelen & Associates, LLC understand, and we help you work through the legal process with experienced counsel and advice.

 If you have children, filing for divorce will create a different family relationship than that of your marriage.
 But in most cases, it is a relationship that will continue for years, and you want to create the best family relationship you can for your children’s future.

-In a divorce without children, the property division element of your agreement is likely to be paramount.
+The property division element of your agreement is likely to be paramount.
 You need to divide your assets and debts according to the marital property laws of Wisconsin.
 Depending on your circumstance, that may be relatively straightforward or quite complex.
 From high-asset cases to high-debt cases, our attorneys at Thelen & Associates, LLC can help you with this calculation and this process.

 We can help you determine your marital and separate property.
 Because Wisconsin is a marital property state, property acquired during the marriage is typically divided in a 50-50 fashion.
 However, there may be some exceptions, known as separate property, which often consists of gifts or inheritances and is not divided.